v2rayA/v2raya.github.io/content/en/docs/prologue/installation/redhat.md

 ## Fedora 34 / 35 / 36 and CentOS Stream 8

+{{% notice info %}}
 Warning: v2rayA is yet to make into Fedora 37 as of 11/19/2022.
 The following message from its COPR repo maintainer @zhullyb:

-> Fedora 37 doesn't have golang 1.18, and the latest golang can't compile v2ray-core v4.X, v2rayA latest tag still hasn't implemented compatibility with v2ray-core v5.X.
+> golang 1.18 isn't available on Fedora 37 yet, and the latest golang can't compile v2ray-core v4.X, v2rayA latest tag still hasn't implemented compatibility with v2ray-core v5.X.

 If you want to use v2rayA on Fedora 37 right away, or to avoid this type of issues in the future, please follow the [podman tutorial]({{% relref "podman" %}}).
+{{% /notice %}}

 ### Enable copr source